dmalt/quickfif/README.md

 # Quickfif

-Quick operations on `.fif` files for the terminal:
+Quick operations on `.fif` files from the terminal:

 - preview
 - inspect in ipython console